Brooklyn Bridge: Approaches

 Each of the side spans is reached by an approach ramp.
 The 971 ft approach ramp from the Brooklyn side is shorter than the 1567 ft approach ramp from the Manhattan side.
 The approaches are supported by Renaissance-style arches made of masonry; the arch openings themselves were filled with brick walls, with small windows within.
 The approach ramp contains nine arch or iron-girder bridges across side streets in Manhattan and Brooklyn.

 Underneath the Manhattan approach, a series of brick slopes or "banks" was developed into a skate park, the Brooklyn Banks, in the late 1980s.
 The park uses the approach's support pillars as obstacles.
 In the mid-2010s, the Brooklyn Banks were closed to the public because the area was being used as a storage site during the bridge's renovation.
 The skateboarding community has attempted to save the banks on multiple occasions; after the city destroyed the smaller banks in the 2000s, the city government agreed to keep the larger banks for skateboarding.
 When the NYCDOT removed the bricks from the banks in 2020, skateboarders started an online petition.
+In the 2020s, local resident Rosa Chang advocated for the 9 acre space under the Manhattan approach to be converted into a recreational area known as Gotham Park.
+Some of the space under the Manhattan approach reopened in May 2023 as a park called the Arches; this was followed in November 2024 by another 15000 ft2 section of parkland.

 Cables

-The Brooklyn Bridge contains four main cables, which descend from the tops of the suspension towers and help support the deck.
+The Brooklyn Bridge contains four main cables, which descend from the tops of the suspension towers and support the deck.
 Two are located to the outside of the bridge's roadways, while two are in the median of the roadways.
 Each main cable measures 15.75 in in diameter and contains 5,282 parallel, galvanized steel wires wrapped closely together in a cylindrical shape.
 These wires are bundled in 19 individual strands, with 278 wires to a strand.
 This was the first use of bundling in a suspension bridge and took several months for workers to tie together.
 Since the 2000s, the main cables have also supported a series of 24-watt LED lighting fixtures, referred to as "necklace lights" due to their shape.

-In addition, 1,520 galvanized steel wire suspender cables hang downward from the main cables, and another 400 cable stays extend diagonally from the towers.
-These wires hold up the truss structure around the bridge deck.
+In addition, either 1,088, 1,096, or 1,520 galvanized steel wire suspender cables hang downward from the main cables.
+Another 400 cable stays extend diagonally from the towers.
+The vertical suspender cables and diagonal cable stays hold up the truss structure around the bridge deck.
+The bridge's suspenders originally used wire rope, which was replaced in the 1980s with galvanized steel made by Bethlehem Steel.
+The vertical suspender cables measure 8 to 130 ft long, and the diagonal stays measure 138 to 449 ft long.